Incentivizing Knowledge Transfers

 On the other hand, due to Lemma \ref{lem:uniformlyhigh} and the players' incentive constraints at $t=0$, any implementable contract $(\bm{s},\bm{p})$ must induce a payoff pair within the shaded area of Figure \ref{fig:sur_tri}.
 It is then clear that as long as $\bm{s}\neq \bm{s}^*$, one can always combine the optimal knowledge sequence with an appropriately chosen $p_0$ to construct a Pareto improvement, hence the theorem.

 \begin{remark} Our notion of Pareto efficiency considers only the principal and the expert.
-Nevertheless, Theorem \ref{thm:pareto} holds verbatim even if the novice's welfare is included in the definition.
-This is because the novice's stage payoff, $v(\cdot)$, is an increasing function (Assumption \ref{ass:1}) and $\bm{s}^*$ dominates any other implementable $\bm{s}$ (Lemma \ref{lem:uniformlyhigh}). \end{remark}
+Theorem \ref{thm:pareto} holds verbatim if the novice's welfare is also included in the definition, because the novice's stage payoff, $v(\cdot)$, is an increasing function (Assumption \ref{ass:1}) and $\bm{s}^*$ uniformly dominates any other implementable $\bm{s}$ (Lemma \ref{lem:uniformlyhigh}). \end{remark}